 You may either vote "For" all of the nominees to the Board of Directors or you may "Withhold" your vote for any nominee you specify.
-For the ratification of selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as independent registered public accounting firm of SI-BONE for its fiscal year ending December 31, 2023, and the advisory approval of the compensation of our named executive officers, as disclosed in this proxy statement in accordance with SEC rules, you may vote "For" or "Against" or abstain from voting.
+For the ratification of selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as independent registered public accounting firm of SI-BONE for its fiscal year ending December 31, 2024, and the advisory approval of the compensation of our named executive officers, as disclosed in this proxy statement in accordance with SEC rules, and the amendment of our Amended and Restated Certificate of Incorporation, you may vote "For" or "Against" or abstain from voting.
 For any of the other matters to be voted on, you may vote "For" or "Against" or abstain from voting.